What Does The In-Field Training Content Look Like?

 What Should I Expect When It Comes To Hiking?

 - Hiking is only needed at one location in Arches National Park - Delicate Arch.
-All other shooting locations require no more than a short walk from the parking lot.
+Most other shooting locations are just a short walk from the parking lot.
+Students should be comfortable walking on uneven surfaces.

 - The trail to Delicate Arch is described moderately difficult with 500 feet of elevation gain over 1.5 miles (3 miles round trip).
 Some of the trail is well marked while other sections are on the steeper open slickrock where guides often help with navigation.

-- If you're hiking to Delicate Arch, bring good walking shoes, water, snacks, and a layer to put on when it gets colder.
+- If you're hiking to Delicate Arch, bring good walking shoes, water, snacks, and a layer or two to put on when it gets colder.

 What Do The Instructors Focus On?